ruskh/ruskh.github.io/_posts/2018-08-22-Unity-Low-Size-Illustrations.md

 ---

 Spriteshapes help keep game sizes low, they need about 15 to 20 Kb per image.
-This script helps create simple illustrations from a source umage without having to draw.
+This script helps create simple illustrations from a source image without having to draw.

 ```C#